Logiqx/gps-details/docs/devices/garmin/filtering/README.md

 #### Approach

-To test the hypothesis, two Garmin watches recording the same drive will be directly compared.
+To test the hypothesis, two Garmin watches recording the same test drive were directly compared.

-- Kayaking sport profile - heavy filtering
+- Kayaking - heavy filtering
-- Generic sport profile - no significant filtering
+- Generic - no significant filtering

-The expectation is for the GPS metadata to be near-identical from both watches, whilst the speed in FIT records differs greatly.
+The expectation is for the GPS metadata to be near-identical from both watches, whilst the speed in FIT records should differ greatly.

 #### Results

-Let's begin with a comparison of the various files in GPS Speedreader.
+Let's begin with a comparison of the various GPS receivers.

-- Kayaking - blue
+- Garmin (kayaking) - blue
-- Other - red
+- Garmin (other) - red
 - Motion GPS - green

-Aside from the usual 1 second delay it can be seen how the "other" activity (red) compares favorably to the Motion (green), whilst the kayaking activity (blue) implements some heavy filtering.
+Aside from the usual 1 second delay it can be seen how the "other" activity (red) compares favorably to the Motion (green), whilst the kayaking activity (blue) implements some heavy filtering / smoothing.

 ![comparison-speedreader](img/comparison-speedreader.png)